When you’re on fire, you know it.

 Which easily becomes three months.
 Trust me, I’ve done it.

-I wrote a post a few weeks ago about the importance of tracking your results.
+When it comes to goals and routines, you’ll see a lot of benefits from tracking your results.
 Running is no exception — tracking helps reinforce the habit, especially when you’re trying to get back into it.

-An interesting method of tracking I learned in a Zen Habits mini-course I’m taking is that of simply marking down a “1″ when you run, and a “0″ when you don’t.
-It’s a lot less intimidating to put together a string of 1′s than it is to have to write down every detail of every workout, especially when I’d be writing down paces that I would have scoffed at when I was in peak shape a few years ago.
+An interesting method of tracking I learned from Leo of Zen Habits is that of simply marking down a “1” when you run, and a “0” when you don’t.
+It’s a lot less intimidating to put together a string of 1’s than it is to have to write down every detail of every workout, especially when I’d be writing down paces that I would have scoffed at when I was in peak shape a few years ago.

 Meticulous tracking has its place, sure, but if writing down “1 mile warmup, 8 X 400m at 1:30, 1 mile cooldown” isn’t doing it for you right now, try 1′s and 0′s.